Akshit-Nandan/LowLatencyLogger/README.md

 # LowLatencyLogger
-This is a fast low latency logger frame work made from the context for low latency application.
+This is a fast low latency logger made from the for low latency application.